wickedslug883/TeamProfileGen/README.md

 ## Team Profile Generator

-To be able to generate things with the help of node.js, making everything so much easier.
+To be able to generate a Team Profile incorporating a Manager, Engineer and an Intern.
+All with the help of node.js, testing it using jest, and running npm run test.
-This is for learning purposes and learning how to utilize various things such as node and inquirer.
+This is for learning purposes and learning how to utilize various things such as node , jest and inquirer.
-This creates a readME.md based on the users input.
+This creates a Team Profile based on the users input.

 ## Table of Contents